umd-lib/mdsoar/dspace/docs/LocalBuildInstructions.md

 ## Build profiles

 ### Default Profile
-The default profile for the local development environment `-Denv=local` is configured to only build the modules the are being actively developed or their dependencies.
+The default profile for the local development environment `-Denv=local` is configured to only build the modules that are necessary to deploy and bring up the actively developed webapps.

 ```
 DSpace Addon Modules